-If you are looking to make your walkways maintenance-free in the winter and protect from slip and fall accidents then using a heated mat is for you.
+If you are looking to make your steps, stairs and walkways maintenance-free in the winter and protect from slip and fall accidents then using a heated mat is for you.
 You can use these heated mats for stairs, sidewalks, driveways, walkways and all types of foot traffic areas.
 Once the snow melts, the water simply evaporates away.
 This is a do-it-yourself installation.
 All you have to do is lay down the heated snow melting matt and simply plug it in to a standard outlet.
 Leave them out all winter long with no worries!

 - Stocked and Ready to Ship

 - Each mat can be connected to additional mats

 - Non-slip surface.

 - Plug into any standard 120V outlet